IOTECH-Donegal/RTK/Recipe5/readme.md

 E-Paper if a refresh rate of 5 seconds can be achieved.
 I think the production system will also use USB.

-The accompanying file str2str.sh is a Linux script to configure the hardware port, in this prototype I'm using an SPI serial HAT with two serial ports, the first port is ttySC0.
+The accompanying file str2str.sh is a Linux script to configure the hardware port, in this prototype I'm using an I2C/SPI serial HAT with two serial ports, the first port is ttySC0.
+Check here for the [hardware descriptions.](https://github.com/IOTECH-Donegal/Raspbian)

 To do this with python, there is a [dedicated NTRIP repo.](https://github.com/IOTECH-Donegal/NTRIP/tree/main/readme.md)